Lord of Magna: Maiden Heaven

 Lord of Magna: Maiden Heaven is a simulation role-playing video game developed by Marvelous for the Nintendo 3DS.
-It was released in Japan in October 2014, and was released worldwide in June 2015 by Xseed Games.
+It was released in Japan in October 2014 before an international release in June 2015.

 Gameplay

-The game's battle system is similar to the battle system found in Valkyria Chronicles.
-It features turn-based battles, with character order based on individual speed.
+Lord of Magna features turn-based battles, with character order based on individual speed.
 The parties are assembled within a deck and controls in battle have been compared to those of an action game.
 The special attacks of the characters are unlocked based on their trust in Luchs, the game's protagonist, and by defeating enemies more special moves can be used.

 Story

+Lord of Magna is set on Étoile Isle, where Luchs, the protagonist, is in charge of the Famille Inn.
+Despite the inn's lack of customers, the protagonist keeps the hotel clean and fulfills the family motto.
+One day, on a fateful trip to the crystal-filled caves, he digs up more than usual, uncovering both a horde of angry monsters and a powerful, pink-haired, amnesic girl named Charlotte, who quickly saves his life.
+Things ramp up very quickly from there as Luchs sets out on an adventure with Charlotte, his childhood friend Amelia, and his best friend Bart.
+An adventure filled with magic, monsters and many, many maidens such as Charlotte's six sisters each with very different personalities and their own individual charms.
+The sisters form the basis of the battle party, housekeeping staff, and dating-sim component of the adventure.
+The endings vary based on the sister Luchs spend the most time with and grow closest to.

 Development

 The game was first announced in February 2014, and was about half complete at the time of its reveal.
 The development of the game began internally at Neverland before the closure of the studio.
 The game development team contains staff from Neverland, the development company responsible for the Rune Factory series of games.
 After the release of Rune Factory 4, Neverland had filed for bankruptcy and closed.
 Despite this, publisher Marvelous retained some key staff in order to finish work on the game.
 Key staff retained includes producer Yoshifumi Hashimoto, director Masahide Miyata, and composer Tomoko Morita.
 The game's graphics uses a similar style to that of the Story of Seasons and Rune Factory iterations found on the Nintendo 3DS.

-The game was released in Japan on October 2, 2014, and in North America and Europe in June 2015.
+The game was released in Japan on October 2, 2014, in North America on June 2, 2015, and in Europe and Australia on June 4, 2015.